Demel: Location

-The building is located in the central Innere Stadt district on Kohlmarkt 14 near Hofburg Palace.
+Demel is located in the central Innere Stadt district of Vienna at Kohlmarkt 14, near the Hofburg palace.
 The interior was designed by Portois and Fix decorators in a Neo-baroque style.

-The white-aproned waitresses — the Demelinerinnen — usually address the customers in a traditional honorific third person style, "Haben schon gewählt?" or "Wollen etwas zu sich nehmen, wenn belieben?".
+The white-aproned waitresses (known as Demelinerinnen in German) usually address the customers in a traditional honorific third person style, "Haben schon gewählt?" or "Wollen etwas zu sich nehmen, wenn belieben?".
 The cabaret artist Helmut Qualtinger extolled their timeless quality in his song Die Demelinerinnen.

-Demel temporarily had one additional location in Salzburg, which was closed in March 2012.
-The company formerly had a small cafe at The Plaza's Retail Collection in New York City, but this location has since closed (as of March 2010).
-The corporate website indicates they are continuing to look for a new location to operate in New York.
+The company formerly had a small café at The Plaza hotel's Retail Collection in New York City, but that location was closed by March 2010.
+In addition, Demel temporarily had a location in Salzburg, which was closed in March 2012.